sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

 - For creating a Dashboard, you need to create MySQL Connection and then create a JDBC dataset using it.

-You can define a new dataset by clicking on the ``Create Dataset`` button on the Dataset page.
+You can define a new dataset by clicking on the ``Create Dataset`` button Using Connections option on the Dataset page.

 It will bring up the dialog box below.
 Select the format of the file for which the new dataset is being created.